 Self-portrait at the easel (1556) by Sofonisba Anguissola; Sofonisba Anguissola, Public domain, via Wikimedia Commons

-In Florence, Kauffmann studied the art of the Renaissance period and painted several well-known people, including Johann Joachim Winckelmann, a famous art historian and archaeologist.
+Angelica Kauffmann was a famous Swiss painter of the Neoclassical art era, who was tutored by her father, a fresco artist, from an early age.
+Kauffman’s talents immediately recognized as significant by her father and soon Kauffmann received commissions from noble members of society, enabling her to relocate to Florence.
+In Florence, Kauffmann studied the art of the Renaissance period and painted the portraits of several well-known people, including Johann Joachim Winckelmann, a famous art historian and archaeologist.
 After this breakthrough, Kauffmann entered the Accademia Clementina di Bologna as an honorary member.

 Kauffmann’s fame extended beyond Florence to England, where, alongside Mary Moser, she was the only female artist in the Royal Academy.

 Self-portrait (1784) by Angelica Kauffmann; Angelica Kauffmann, Public domain, via Wikimedia Commons

 |Associated Movements, Themes, and Styles||Baroque art, religious art, and portraiture|